漢文古籍譯註與數位編輯的研究──

 以巴利語與漢文《別譯雜阿含經》(T.100)的版本比對與英譯為例

-A Digital Comparative Edition and Translation of the Shorter Chinese Saṃyukta Āgama (T.100)
+A Digital Comparative Edition and Partial Translation of the Shorter Chinese Saṃyukta Āgama (T.100)

 The Digital Comparative Edition of the Bieyi za ahan jing 別譯雜阿含經 (BZA) is a project undertaken by the Dharma Drum Buddhist College 法鼓佛教研修學院 and funded by the Chiang Ching-kuo Foundation for International Scholarly Exchange 蔣經國國際學術交流基金會.